isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 </td>
 <td rowspan="1" colspan="1">
 <p>The cohort size varies every year.
 Due to a shrinking population, there
-is a reduction in the number of students being admitted to RV.
-In 2021, we have nine Secondary One Classes.</p>
+is a reduction in the number of students being admitted to RV.</p>
 </td>
 </tr>
 <tr>